The Hispanic community is one of the fastest growing communities in America this decade.

 Key Biscayne is an island town in Miami-Dade County, Florida, United States.
 The population was 12,344 at the 2010 census.

-There You Have It – Hispanic Populations Across Florida
+There You Have It – Hispanic or Latino Populations Across Florida

-If you’re looking for a breakdown of Hispanic populations across Florida according to the most recent data, this is an accurate list.
+If you’re looking for a breakdown of Latino populations across Florida according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in Florida:
+If you’re curious enough, here are the least Hispanic or Latino places in Florida:

 - Longboat Key